PROFILE

 diversify the economy.

-for Brunei to become an international offshore
+Brunei as an international offshore financial

-technology industry.
-Brunei has also promoted
+industry.
+Brunei has also promoted ecotourism to

 DEFENSE